The "Pages" Database Table

 Feeds are considered anything like RSS, Atom, or other alerting mechanisms that may exist in the future, maybe XMPP or PubSubHubBub or Wave-powered.

-• 0 for the default feed visibility (that is, based on page type - typically only pages of type authored, representative (?), or wiki are included)
+- 0 for the default feed visibility (that is, based on page type - typically only pages of type

 Column: robot_friendly

-• 0 for the default robot visibility (that is, allow robots to crawl it based on page type; expect pages of type error to be excluded)
+- 0 for the default robot visibility (that is, allow robots to crawl it based on page type; expect pages of type

 Column: index_friendly

-• 0 for the default index inclusion (that is, decide based on page type - basically only pages of type error or alias will be excluded)
+- 0 for the default index inclusion (that is, decide based on page type - basically only pages of type

 Column: cache_friendly